qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 ### Attributes ###

 "Attributes" are nodes that are independently attached to other nodes.
 Any node in the syntax tree (whether it's an identifier, literal or call) can have associated attributes.
-This allows attributes to store "out-of-band" metadata such as debug information and comments, and "attributes" in the C# sense or "annotations" in the Java sense.
+Attributes can be "out-of-band" metadata such as debug information and comments, as well as "attributes" in the C# sense or "annotations" in the Java sense.

 Currently, attributes can only appear at the very beginning of an expression and they apply to the whole expression.
 They consist of an @ sign followed by a "particle" (identifier, literal, braces, brackets or parentheses).
 The following example shows the kinds of attributes you can write: